nix-community/nix-direnv/README.md

 ### Via system configuration on NixOS

-For nixos-unstable all that's required is
+For NixOS 23.05+ all that's required is

 ```Nix
 {